Idk1241/Script-Executor/README.md

 To see releases, [**i dunno just click this link**](https://github.com/Micamaster100/Script-Executor/releases).

-this readme is kinda old i'll update it when i feel like it
+this readme is kinda old i'll update it when i feel like it just know now there's many more features than listed below

 # Features
 Easy script execution compared to command bar.